Guerlain, 1853

 Levanah, 2023

-The blueprint of Levanah was revealed through working with the land and the house.
+The blueprint of Levanah, a project rooted in ancestral wisdom teachings, was revealed through working with the land and the house.

 House of Changes, 2025

-L’Heure Bleue, ‘House of Changes’, weaves a thread to the ancient Chinese divination text the I Ching or ‘Book of Changes’.
+The caption ‘House of Changes’ entwines L'Heure Bleue with the ancient Chinese divination text the I Ching or ‘Book of Changes’.
 The book is considered one of the world’s oldest oracles, working with nature archetypes.
-It offers guidance through image, metaphor and constant flux, offering the sense of a perpetual outcome, teaching us to accept the change, to play with the change, to dance with the change, to lead the change. (+ Each image of the oracle serves as an energy reading of a moment in time.
-Each image serves as an energy reading of a moment in time… A house of mirroring windows, holding and whispering parables…A room of one’s own, moving through a sequence of landscapes.)
+It offers guidance through image, metaphor and flux, reminding one of the sense of a perpetual outcome.
+Ultimately, it teaches us to play with change, dance with change and accept change.
+Each image cast serves as an energy reading of a moment in time.
+Bringing together the book and the house, illuminates the intrinsic qualities of the house to align in a deeper and more receptive way.

 In honour of my ancestors